Chinese is one of the first people to use currency instead of real goods to conduct trade activities.

-The earliest currencies used by Chinese were cowry shells or copies of the shells.
+The earliest currencies used by the Chinese were cowry shells or copies of the shells.
 In Chinese scripts, the characters associated with money or other valuable items normally have a radicle 贝 (貝), meaning shell.

 After the Shang, the shell-shaped currency was gradually out of fashion.
-In the late East Zhou Dynasty, the federation crumbled and each state became an independent kingdom issuing its own currency in its own prefered style.
+In the late East Zhou Dynasty, the federation crumbled and each state became an independent kingdom issuing its own currency in its own preferred style.

-This spade-shaped bronze currency was from the Lu Kingdom in today’s Shandong Province and used by Confucius 2,500 years ago.
+This spade-shaped bronze currency was from the Lu Kingdom in today’s Shandong Province and was used by Confucius 2,500 years ago.

 A United Currency System